Nau mai, haere mai.

 At Water Services Authority – Taumata Arowai, we’re committed to ensuring that safe water obligations for small drinking water suppliers are cost-effective and appropriate to the supply size and level of risk.
 We’re undertaking a review of the Drinking Water Quality Assurance Rules (the Rules) in two parts.
 First, we’re seeking your feedback on proposed changes to Rules for supplies that serve 500 or fewer people.
 Second, we plan to consult on proposed changes to...

-Closes 18 October 2024
+Closed 18 October 2024

 • Second Tranche of Drinking Water and Wastewater Network Environmental Performance Measures